 Value Based Recruitment

 You may have been told that your job interview will be value based, but what exactly does value based recruitment mean?
 A value based interview is a type of structured interview in which the employer aims to gain an understanding of the candidate’s values.
 The NHS and EY are one of the most high-profile users of value based interviews.
 The Cambridge Dictionary defines ‘values’ as ‘the beliefs people have, especially about what is right and wrong and what is most important in life, that control their behaviour’.
 The rationale behind this type of interview is that it helps an organisation to recruit people who share its values; doing this should create a more successful and happier workforce.
 Value based interviewing is particularly prevalent in the healthcare industry, as it is believed that the values held by a health professional has a significant impact on the quality of care provided.
 For example, the NHS might want to know whether you are a person who has the compassion and patience required to spend time listening to patients’ needs.

-At first glance, a value based interview may not sound drastically different to competency or behaviour based interviews.
+At first glance, in an NHS interview, value based interview questions may not sound drastically different to NHS competency questions.
 However, in our coaches’ experience, people can require some guidance and practice when it comes to the probing follow-up questions which make this type of interview unique.
 After interviewers ask for an example of a time when you demonstrated a certain value, they then tend to ask for further detail, for example about why you acted in that way and what you learned.
 Most people are not used to this level of self-reflection, therefore, a lack of preparation can lead to mediocrity.